hunglv1/wordgame/README.md

 - DELETE /api/words/:id: Delete a word by ID
 - POST /api/game: Create a new game and make guesses
 - DELETE /api/game/tries: reset and delete all tries in DB

+## API Documentation
+The API documentation is available at: `http://localhost:3000/api-docs`

 # License
 Free